waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Current Investigation: Team Rocket Hideout

 *   **Objective:** Find the secret Team Rocket entrance in Mahogany Town, as per Lance's instructions, and disable the radio signal.
 *   **Key Discoveries:** The hideout entrance is in the Mahogany Mart.
 A switch at (19, 11) on B1F disables the security cameras.
-Both ladders on B1F are either dead ends or one-way exits.
-Interacting with Scientist Jed at (18, 12) causes him to move temporarily, but he blocks the path again.
+The floor on B1F has a hidden path of safe tiles that must be discovered by walking over them.

 ### Passwords
 *   **Password 1:** SLOWPOKETAIL (from Rocket Girl on B3F)